photo by Jonathan Worth, Creative Commons Attribution 3.0 (attribute to JonathanWorth.com, click for high-rez).

 Gallery of publicity photos:

 Cory Doctorow (craphound.com) is a science fiction novelist, journalist and technology activist.
 He is the co-editor of the popular weblog Boing Boing (boingboing.net), and a contributor to many magazines, websites and newspapers.
 He is a special consultant to the Electronic Frontier Foundation (eff.org), a non-profit civil liberties group that defends freedom in technology law, policy, standards and treaties.
-He holds an honorary doctorate in computer science from the Open University (UK), where he is a Visiting Professor; he is also the MIT Media Lab Research Affiliate and a Visiting Professor of Practice at the University of North Carolina’s School of Library and Information Science.
+He holds an honorary doctorate in computer science from the Open University (UK), where he is a Visiting Professor; he is also a MIT Media Lab Research Affiliate and a Visiting Professor of Practice at the University of North Carolina’s School of Library and Information Science.
 In 2007, he served as the Fulbright Chair at the Annenberg Center for Public Diplomacy at the University of Southern California.
 In 2020, he was inducted into the Canadian Science Fiction and Fantasy Hall of Fame.
 In 2022, he earned the Sir Arthur Clarke Imagination in Service to Society Awardee for lifetime achievement.

 His novels have been translated into dozens of languages and are published by Tor Books, Titan Books (UK) and HarperCollins (UK).
 He has won the Locus, Prometheus, Copper Cylinder, White Pine and Sunburst Awards, and been nominated for the Hugo, Nebula and British Science Fiction Awards.